AmrSioufy/hyper-notes/Proxy.md

 ### Reverse Proxy ###
--This is a configuration for an nginx reverse proxy on an apache web server.
+This is a configuration for an nginx reverse proxy on an apache web server.

 *Before starting we must configure SELinux so it doesnt cause any behind the scenes errors by using this command*